containers/crun-vm/README.md

 #### Block devices

-If cloud-init is available, it is possible to pass block devices through to the VM at a specific path using podman-run's `--device` flag (this example assumes `/dev/ram0` to exist and to be accessible by the current user):
+If cloud-init or Ignition are supported by the VM, it is possible to pass block devices through to it at a specific path using podman-run's `--device` flag (this example assumes `/dev/ram0` to exist and to be accessible by the current user):

 > For this command to work with Docker, you must provide an absolute path to
 > `--cloud-init`.